Arlanthir/notes/devices/PiBoyDMG.md

 4. Optionally connect to an HDMI screen to see output, or hold start while booting to see it in the PiBoy's screen.
 5. Turn on the PiBoy, it should reboot about 5 times and take about 10 minutes.

+## Bootloader mode

+Press the joystick in until it clicks and hold it down while turning the PiBoy on.
+Release the joystick button.
+The power LED should begin to flash red.